List of 100 Bullets characters: Agent Philip Graves

 In issue #100, Graves appointed Dizzy as the new Agent and tasked her with punishing those responsible for the death of Benito.
 He then went to confront Augustus, blaming him for his son's death.
 When Graves found Augustus he chose to punish him personally, shooting the unarmed Medici in the chest.
 This accidentally set off an explosion which killed Megan Dietrich and Cole Burns, and appeared to seriously injure Dizzy.
 The series concluded with Graves cradling Dizzy's body in the middle of the burning household, as she claimed that as a Minuteman, she must kill him for killing Augustus and moving against another family of the Trust.
 Their ultimate fates are not shown, but Graves' mood in the series' closing moments was one of despair, as he declared his life has been ruined, and he did not resist as Dizzy took aim at his throat in a panel drawn to ape Michaelangelo's Pietà.
 It seemed extremely unlikely that he would survive.

 Throughout the series, Graves is always shown to be meticulous and calculating, rarely showing any outbursts of emotions.
 In some rare instances, he is shown to very much care personally for certain characters (such as in his almost fatherly relationship with Dizzy).
 Although he does not appear in every issue or story arc, Graves' presence dominates most of the action and intrigue that occurs in the book.

 He is possibly an atheist, as when Lono asks him if he believes in God during issue #100, Graves responds, "No".

 He was described by series creator Brian Azzarello as "the only character who never lies".

-The character appeared as an easter egg in the panels of Azzarello's run of Batman "Broken City".
+The character appeared as an easter egg in the panels of Azzarello's run of Batman story "Broken City".
 He is based on a composite of actor Lee Marvin and writer Brian Azzarello's grandfather, a Massachusetts police officer.